-Of the nine forms of NBIA currently identified, all but two are recessive.
+Of the 10 forms of NBIA currently identified, most are recessive.
 Because most of our genes exist in pairs (one from the mother and one from the father), we normally carry two working copies of each gene.
 When one copy of a recessive gene has a change (mutation) in it, the person should still have normal health.
 That person is called a carrier.
 Recessive diseases only occur when both parents are carriers for the same condition and then pass their changed genes on to their child.

 Statistically, the chances are one in four that two carriers would have an affected child, two in four that they would have a child who is also a carrier and one in four that they would have a child without the genetic mutation.